 Embark on the journey now to learn of all these wonders and more!

-The Complete Set includes the Text Book, Test Book, Activity Book and Teacher’s Manual, Video Lecture Series, and the Audio Dramatization and a FREE copy of the Timeline Poster.
+The Complete Set includes the Text Book, Test Book, Activity Book and Teacher’s Manual, Video Lecture Series, and the Audio Dramatization, as well as a a FREE copy of the Timeline Poster.

 Dramatized Audio Book

-Talented voice actor and audio book producer Kevin Gallagher returns to bring children the history of the world in this riveting reading of The Story of Civilization Volume III: The Making of the Modern World.
-This follows his immensely popular reading of TAN Book’s The Story of the Bible.
-Your children will be transported back in time through the sound effects, music and voice acting that complements the reading of the text.
+Talented voice actor and audiobook producer Kevin Gallagher returns to bring children the history of the world in this riveting reading of The Story of Civilization Volume III: The Making of the Modern World.
+This follows his immensely popular reading of TAN’s The Story of the Bible.
+Your children will be transported back in time through the sound effects, music, and voice acting that complement the reading of the text.

 This test book serves as a companion resource to The Story of Civilization: The Making of the Modern World.
 With this book, students can test their reading comprehension and further educate themselves on the content found in the text.

-Activity Book and Teacher’s Manual (Suggested for 1st – 4th Grade)
+Activity Book and Teacher’s Manual (Suggested for 1st to 4th Grade)

 The Activity Book and companion Teacher’s Manual provide a complete review of everything read in The Story of Civilization: The Making of the Modern World, along with creative activities to accompany each chapter, including:

 • Reading comprehension questions

 • Map Activities